 The Ghost of the Meramec – The Lynching of John Buckner

 In January 1894, in Valley Park, Missouri, A black resident named John Buckner was taken from the authorities and hanged from the “Old Wagon Bridge” over the Meramec River.
-The story goes that he had sexually assaulted 2 black women and 1 white woman in the area, and after a crime wave in the County of St. Louis, 150 citizens from the surrounding areas removed Buckner from the custody of local authorities, took him in the middle of the night to the main bridge in Valley Park, and lynched him.
+The story goes that he had sexually assaulted two black women and one white woman in the area.
+After a crime wave in the County of St. Louis, 150 citizens from the surrounding areas removed Buckner from the custody of local authorities, took him in the middle of the night to the main bridge in Valley Park, and lynched him.